|

 20.

-If guardians steal a
+If guardians steal a ward's

-ward's property there shall be an action against a guardian for double
+property there shall be

-shall be held for the entire sum.
+each guardian shall be held for

 21.